 Biography

 It was finding clay in high school during the late 90's that started me on my career as a maker.
 I grew up in Aurora, IL attending the nearby North Central College for my undergraduate education.
-There I studied computer science with an intention to get a job programming computer graphics but realizing I yearned for a more tactile medium to express my need to create.
-I went to my advisor and rearranged my final two years of school to graduate with a double major in computer science and studio art in 2005.
 It was in my ceramics classes where I began to meet clay artists and learn their stories.
-I was lured into the life of clay by their stories and accepted a position as artist-in-residence at Terra Incognito in Oak Park, IL in 2006.
+I was lured into the life of clay by their stories and after graduating, I accepted a position as artist-in-residence at Terra Incognito in Oak Park, IL in 2006.

 I spent three years at Terra managing the operations of the clay studio and began to teach wheel throwing classes.
 I met many visiting artists there who inspired and influenced me on the way I work in clay.
 From Terra I went on to graduate school at Marywood University in Scranton, PA.
 During my time in graduate school I became a member of the local community of wood fire potters and was once again lured deeper into the world of clay.